 Diagnosing unhealthy weight in children

-Why is it important for health professionals to identify pre-school child weight issues?
+Why is it important to identify weight issues in the early years?

-If parents are not aware of or concerned about their child’s weight issue, they are less likely to seek support and their child’s future health risk increases.
-This can be particularly so for younger children where excess weight might be perceived as “puppy fat”, with a view the child will grow out of it3.
-Health professionals therefore have an important role to play in identifying pre-school child weight issues and providing parents with objective information about their child’s weight status.
+If parents/carers are not aware of or concerned about their child’s weight, they are less likely to seek support and their child’s future health risk increases.
+This can be particularly so for younger children where excess weight might be perceived as “puppy fat”, with a view the child will grow out of it.
+Health and Early Years practitioners therefore have an important role to play in identifying child weight issues and providing parents/carers with objective information about their child’s weight status.

 What is BMI?